liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 example:

 `@DDMForm`
 : Instantiates a new `DDMForm`.
 Creates a dynamic form from the annotation.
-Adds a new DDL Record Set to your Liferay database. <!--I don't think it does, in fact.-->

 `@DDMFormLayout`
 : Takes two variables: `paginationMode` and `value`.
 The pagination mode is a